Joseph A. Lombardo

 The good news is, it doesn’t necessarily have to be that way.
 Relief for former criminals who are struggling to reintegrate into society may come in the form of an expungement.
 An expungement can remove your record from the public eye, and greatly increase your chances of finding employment, working in certain fields, or being taken on as a tenant.
 However, criminal record expungements can be difficult to obtain, and not everyone will qualify.

 At the law offices of Joseph Lombardo, we believe in second chances, and we treat each and every client with dignity, compassion, and respect.
 We have been working to win expungements for our clients for 20 years.
-We have two decades of experience serving communities across southern New Jersey, including but not limited to Cherry Hill, Mt.
+We have two decades of experience serving communities across the Atlantic City area, including but not limited to Cherry Hill, Mt.
 Laurel, Voorhees, Glouchester, Vineland, Egg Harbor Township, and Hamilton, with offices conveniently located in Hammonton, Atlantic City, and Linwood.
 If your criminal record is interfering with your life, contact us today to see if an expungement is right for you.

 When an arrest is made, records are immediately created that cover various details of the individual and the incident.
 For example, fingerprints are taken, “mug shots” are photographed, and rap sheets are populated with details of the crime and the offender behind it.
 An expungement is a court process which allows certain individuals to eliminate, or seal, some of the records contained in their criminal history.
 This can make make a world of positive difference when it comes to applying to jobs, applying for housing, or even trying to form new interpersonal relationships.